Workday/canvas-kit/modules/_labs/README.md

 valuable to make them available earlier for teams who need them during development.
 Many of our components are contributions from internal product teams.
 While these components can suit the contributing product's use case, it takes time to iterate on the API/functionality as we evaluate them in a more global context.
-The Unstable modules allow us to do that as needed.
+The Labs modules allow us to do that as needed.

 ## Breaking Changes

 Due to the nature of this bundle of components, we will be continuously iterating, likely making breaking changes.
-The goal of this module is to work unconstrained by our design system's semantic versioning.
-This means that **breaking changes can be deployed to unstable modules at any time and it will not trigger a major version bump across our other modules**.
+The goal of these module is to work unconstrained by our design system's semantic versioning.
+This means that **breaking changes can be deployed to labs modules at any time and it will not trigger a major version bump across our other modules**.
 Since we use a fixed version number for all components, all changes/additions in this bundle will never result in a major version bump across our component library.